-Another beautiful beach 3km (2 miles) away is Praia da Oura, with small sandy coves set between eroded ocher rocks, and immediately to the west of town are the excellent beaches of São Rafael, Galé, and Castelo, which tend to be a little more peaceful.
+There are beaches in the center but another popular and beautiful beach is 3km (2 miles) away, Praia da Oura, with small sandy coves set between eroded ocher rocks, and immediately to the west of town are the excellent beaches of São Rafael, Galé, and Castelo, which tend to be a little more peaceful.

 Those wishing to take a break from the sun can visit the 18th century Church of São Sebastião for its museum of sacred art, or walk down "the Strip" to the east of town.
 Lined with cafes, restaurants, bars, and clubs, it is especially popular at night.

 Further west is Armação de Pêra, with some rather unattractive